aws/aws-cdk/tools/decdk/README.md

 ### Imports

-When decdk encounters a reference to an AWS construct, it currently requires a "Ref" to another resource in the template.
-We should also support importing external resources by reflecting on the various static "fromXxx", "importXxx" and deconstructing those methods.
+When decdk encounters a reference to an AWS construct, it currently requires a `Ref` to another resource in the template.
+We should also support importing external resources by reflecting on the various static `fromXxx`, `importXxx` and deconstructing those methods.

 For example if we have a property `Bucket` that's modeled as an `s3.IBucket`, at the moment it will only accept: